Skip to contents

 Minimal Shiny module example

-Below is a minimal example using a GitHub’s OAuth 2.0 app (same as shown in the README).
+Below is a minimal example using a GitHub OAuth app (the same setup shown in the README).
 Register an OAuth 2.0 application at https://github.com/settings/developers and set environment variables GITHUB_OAUTH_CLIENT_ID and GITHUB_OAUTH_CLIENT_SECRET.

 library(shiny)